Blackwood's Magazine

 Blackwood's Magazine was a British magazine and miscellany printed between 1817 and 1980.
 It was founded by publisher William Blackwood and originally called the Edinburgh Monthly Magazine, but quickly relaunched as Blackwood's Edinburgh Magazine.
 Nicknamed Maga, it was affiliated with Tory politics and a controversial tone described by scholars as "brilliant, troubling, acerbic"; "bold and forceful"; "riotous ... blackguardly"; and full of "puffery, and scurrilous critique".
 Having published a host of significant authors, literature scholar William B. Cairns judged it the best British literary journal between 1815 and 1833.
 In 1838, it was the inspiration for the short story "How to Write a Blackwood Article" by Edgar Allan Poe.
-The magazine went into decline following World War II and saw its final issue in December 1980.
+The magazine went into decline in the aftermath of World War II and saw its final issue in December 1980.

 History

 Publisher William Blackwood of Edinburgh launched Blackwood's in 1817 as a Tory literary journal to rival the Whig-supporting Edinburgh Review.
-Nicknamed Maga, it was more conservative and controversial than The Quarterly Review of London.
+Nicknamed Maga, it was more conservative and controversial than the Quarterly Review of London.
 The first issue was April 1817, edited by Thomas Pringle and James Gleghorn.
 In September, Blackwood took over editorship and hired John Gibson Lockhart and William Maginn to serve as assistant editors.
 For all its conservative credentials the magazine published the works of radicals of British romanticism such as Percy Bysshe Shelley and Samuel Taylor Coleridge, as well as early feminist essays by American John Neal.
 Through John Wilson the magazine was a keen supporter of William Wordsworth, parodied the Byronmania common in Europe and angered John Keats, Leigh Hunt and William Hazlitt by referring to their works as the "Cockney School of Poetry".
 The controversial style of the magazine got it into trouble when, in 1821, John Scott, the editor of the London Magazine, fought a duel with Jonathan Henry Christie over libellous statements in the magazine.
 Scott was shot and killed.

 In 1824, Blackwood's became the first British literary journal to publish work by an American with an essay by John Neal that got reprinted across Europe.
 Over the following year and a half the magazine published Neal's American Writers series, which is the first written history of American literature.
 Blackwood's relationship with Neal eroded after publishing Neal's novel Brother Jonathan at a great financial loss in 1825.
 Around this time, the magazine began publishing horror fiction to increase its audience.